top of page

 Vet Check: If your dog displays signs of illness or injury such as unexpected weight loss, lethargy, or behavioural changes, a vet visit is crucial for thorough evaluation and peace of mind.

 Redefine Treats: Reduce or eliminate treats and scraps.
 While those puppy eyes might beg for extras, the core nutrition comes from a balanced diet of meat, bone, offal, eggs, and oily fish, followed by fruits, veggies, or supplements.
+These should be the key elements of focus, plus bone broth, everything else is a nice to have so to speak but not at all essential.

 Record and Analyse: Keep a detailed diary noting brand, protein, weather, and mealtime patterns to spot trends or preferences in their eating habits.